fineshopdesign/cf-wasm/packages/og/README.md

 export default worker;
 ```

-Notes: If you are using `@cf-wasm/og` on `Cloudflare Workers`, you may hit the [CPU time limit](https://developers.cloudflare.com/workers/platform/limits/#cpu-time).
-Even when using the original project `@vercel/og` on `Cloudflare Pages`, you hit these limits.
+Notes: If you are using `@cf-wasm/og` on `Cloudflare Workers`, you may hit the [CPU time limit](https://developers.cloudflare.com/workers/platform/limits/#cpu-time) as well as the 1MiB script size limit (Workers Free Plan).
+Even when using the original project `@vercel/og` on `Cloudflare Pages`, you hit the CPU time limit.